 ‘…conductor Enrique Mazzola gets Rossini’s music to sizzle.
 No slouching, no lingering here and there – just razor-sharp playing from the London Philharmonic Orchestra at helter-skelter speeds.’

-Unfortunately there is only very limited availability for tickets to see Il barbiere di Siviglia.
+Unfortunately there is only very limited availability for tickets to see Il barbiere di Siviglia at Glyndebourne.

 Becoming a Member will give you advance information and priority booking opportunities.